Requesting Letters of Recommendation

 Draft statement of purpose

 Most graduate programs require that you include a statement of purpose.
 This document conveys your reasons for choosing the program, your areas of scholarly and / or practice interest, and the nature of research you intend to pursue (especially for Ph.D. programs).
-If you are applying to a professional masters program, committees often want to know about your vocational trajectory.
+If you are applying to a professional masters program or professional employment, you will want to describe your vocational trajectory.
 In any case, please include your draft statement of purpose with the materials.

 Updated curriculum vitae